yogitajibhakate/Airplane-Management-System/README.md

 bench install-app management</pre>

 # 🤝 Contributing
-This app uses pre-commit for code formatting and li
+This app uses pre-commit for code formatting and linting.
+Please [install pre-commit](https://pre-commit.com/#installation) and enable it for this repository: